dojo/docs/dojox/app.rst

     "mypackage/custom/module"
   ]

-There are automatically added to the list of dependencies and as such do not need to be listed in the dependencies property.
+They are automatically added to the list of dependencies and as such do not need to be listed in the dependencies property.

 controllers
 -----------